DBV Technologies Announces Results of its 2023 Ordinary and Extraordinary General Meeting

 Shareholders Approved All Proposed Resolutions

-DBV Technologies (Euronext: DBV – ISIN: FR0010417345 – Nasdaq Stock Market: DBVT), a clinical-stage biopharmaceutical company, today held its Ordinary and Extraordinary General Meeting.
+DBV Technologies DBVTF, a clinical-stage biopharmaceutical company, today held its Ordinary and Extraordinary General Meeting.
 The General Meeting was chaired by Michel de Rosen, Chairman of DBV Technologies.

 The Company's shareholders approved all resolutions submitted by the Board of Directors.
 These resolutions and their results are posted on the Investors/Annual General Meetings section of the Company's website: https://www.dbv-technologies.com/events/2023-annual-general-meeting/.